TokcDK/wolftrans/README.md

 ----------------------------------------------------------------------------------------------------
 # Wolf Trans
-## A translation tool for Wolf RPG Editor games
+A translation tool for Wolf RPG Editor games
 ![](http://i.imgur.com/fzuJjsU.png)

 ## Summary
 Wolf Trans is a set of tools to aid in the translation of games made using [Wolf RPG Editor](http://www.silversecond.com/WolfRPGEditor/).
 The syntax and functionality is inspired primarily by the [RPG Maker Trans](http://rpgmakertrans.bitbucket.org/) project.
+This version is based on original author Eliza's project <https://github.com/elizagamedev/wolftrans>, made some small changes, support Chinese charaters, original version can only use Japanese charaters.

 ## Installation
 Download all source code zip file and uncompress to a folder.